What is Short Arc Quads?

 Short arc quads is a famous exercise that helps increase the strength of the muscles around the knee joint.
 You may have heard physical therapists mentioning about or providing this famous exercise as part of a session or home exercise program.

 What muscles are involved in Short Arc Quads?

 As the name suggests this exercise works on quadriceps muscles.
 Quadriceps is a group of four muscles.
 Short arc quads particularly work on vastus medialis muscle.
-This particular muscle is found to be active during terminal stage of knee extension (knee straightening that is).
+This particular muscle is found to be active during the terminal stage of knee extension (knee straightening that is).

 The terminal stage of knee extension is a last 15 to 20 degrees of knee straightening from full knee flexion.
-Terminal knee extension is important in many functional activities like standing, walking, going up and down the steps etc. In addition, terminal knee extension determines the overall strength of the knee joint.
+Terminal knee extension is important in many functional activities like standing, walking, going up and down the steps, etc. In addition, terminal knee extension determines the overall strength of the knee joint.
 It also is associated positively to reduce fall risk in the elderly person.

 How to perform Short Arc Quads?

-Short arc quads is nothing but performing last 15 to 20 degrees of knee extension.
+Short arc quads are nothing but performing last 15 to 20 degrees of knee extension.
 It is usually performed in a long sitting position.
 One can also perform the same exercise in supine (lying on back) position.
 Depending on the strength of the muscle, a physical therapist may perform this exercise in a prone position to use gravity in favor rather than against.
 When appropriate one should perform this exercise with external weight to increase the strength of the muscle.